Ohmarr/TheVBAofWallStreet/README.md

 - Each data entry included the Ticker Symbol, Date, as well as the following daily attributes: Opening Price, Closing Price, Highest Price, Lowest Price, and Volume.

 <hr>
+**Project:**

-A VBA (Visual Basic for Applications) script was developed to loop through all stocks and create a column for:
+A [VBA (Visual Basic for Applications) script](https://raw.githubusercontent.com/Ohmarr/TheVBAofWallStreet/master/VBAWallStreet.vbs) was developed to loop through all stocks and create a column for:
 1. Total Volume of each Stock’s Sales throughout the year,
 2. Stock’ Ticker Symbol,
 3. Yearly Price Change (Opening price to Closing Price),